brandonkk0405/Brandon_BlueStamp_Portfolio/index.md

 For your final milestone, explain the outcome of your project.
 Key details to include are:

 In the previous milestones, I focused on the base hexapods as well as QOL changes, such as a battery holder.
-I also included a claw that could grip things
+I also included a claw that could grip things.

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about